-While I hear many Filipinos have bad experience with Philippine embassies and consulates in various places, I can’t necessarily say the same thing with Hong Kong’s post.
+While I hear many Filipinos have bad experiences with Philippine embassies and consulates in various places, I can’t necessarily say the same thing with Hong Kong’s post.

-Slow processing of requests, indifferent staff or simply unable or unwilling to attend concerns of nationals are often the root cause of animosity towards Philippine consulate or embassy staff.
+Slow processing of requests, indifferent staff or simply unable or unwillingness to attend concerns of nationals are often the root cause of the animosity towards Philippine consulate or embassy staff.

 A friend in Sydney thinks Philippine consulate staff over there act like gods and work at their own pace — slow and inefficient.
 A schoolmate in Singapore laments the poorly organized passport renewal process, which saw applicants form a long line outdoors, and left many of them give up meals just to keep their positions.

-With over a million Filipinos, Saudi Arabia may have been among the most heavily-critized posts.
-From failure to assist abused domestic helpers to hard to reach hotlines, staff and officials often receive such harsh words from frustrated Filipinos.
+With over a million Filipinos, Saudi Arabia may have been among the most heavily-criticized posts.
+From failure to assist abused domestic helpers to hard-to-reach hotlines, staff and officials often receive such harsh words from frustrated Filipinos.

 Maybe we are just good at looking at mistakes, but often fail to offer ‘sensible’ suggestions.
 (The emphasis is aimed at those who offer ridiculous ideas.)

 Over the years, I have occasionally visited the Philippine Consulate in Hong Kong to renew my passport, to apply for OEC or get documents notarized.
 In my recent visits, I observed that staff are more approachable and speak more politely.
 In short, they’re easier to deal with, despite their apparent hectic day at work dealing with people who may be carrying frustrations at work and regional personalities into the Consulate office.